-Suffolk is the county of horse racing, fine art, fine dining and beautiful coastline.
+With that in mind, a great place to start is Suffolk in East Anglia — the county of horse racing, fine art, fine dining and a beautiful coastline.

 Aside from the very mild weather, Suffolk is only a few hours drive from London.
 It’s dotted with beautiful Tudor villages, some of the smartest hotels in the U.K. and lots of family-friendly days out.
 And of course, it’s the home of some of the U.K’s most well-known painters such as Constable, Gainsborough and Munnings.

 Suffolk is also on everyone’s mind at the moment, due to the new archaeological biopic, “The Dig”.
 Starring Ralph Fiennes and Carey Mulligan, the film is all about the discovery of Sutton Hoo in 1939, the most important Anglo Saxon burial find of its time.

 From visiting the National Stud at Newmarket to crabbing at Walberswick and lots more, here’s our guide to making the most of your trip to the U.K.’s greenest county.
 Seeing as this is a road trip suggestion, your best bet is to start up the M11 from London then turn on to the A11 to get to Newmarket to begin, then each place is a nice easy spin away.

 Remember also to check if each place is open yet — hotels are due to reopen on 17 May all restrictions in the U.K. are expected to be lifted by 21 June.